scientific-python/executable-tutorials/tutorials/static/static.md

 thing = Thing(3)
 ```

-Here is an image that is bundled with the recipe.
+Here is an image that is bundled with the tutorial.

 ![Aerial photo on NSLS-II at Brookhaven National Laboratory](./nsls2-aerial.jpg)